FAQ

 During the consultation call and first coaching session, I collaborate with clients to determine the best schedule for their needs and what they hope to get out of coaching.

 • I offer a free 30 minute consultation call to give someone the chance to meet me, ask questions, and see if working together feels like the right fit.
-I believe finding providers that someone feels comfortable with is so important in recovery.
+I believe finding supports that someone feels comfortable with is so important.

 If it’s a good fit, then we schedule our first session, and I send over a few forms to fill out and sign beforehand.